 If you want to experience the best of Greece’s cuisine, choose Crete

-What’s more, Crete is one of the most historically rich regions of our country, and therefore its archaeological sites are the perfect attraction to all history buffs out there.
-All in all, the birthplace of Zeus, which also happens to be the largest Greek island, is a people pleaser; visit it and you’ll never look back!
+What’s more, Crete is one of the most historically rich regions of our country, and therefore its archaeological sites are the perfect attraction to all history lovers out there.
+All in all, the birthplace of Zeus, which also happens to be the largest Greek island, is a people pleaser; visit it, and you’ll never look back!

-If you’re an architecture fanatic, chose the Ionian Islands
+If you’re an architecture fanatic, choose the Ionian Islands

-Its unmatched aesthetic is also evident in its town that is painted in warm, sunset colors and exudes an old-time charm and a nostalgic vibe you cannot shake off.
-My all-time favorite island though is the magical island of Kefalonia, which combines luscious mountainous regions with incredible beaches, crystal-clear waters, and traditional Greek island elements that make it endearing to anyone who visits.
+Its unmatched aesthetic is also evident in its town, which is painted in warm sunset colors and exudes an old-time charm and a nostalgic vibe you cannot shake off.
+My all-time favorite island, though is the magical island of Kefalonia, which combines luscious mountainous regions with incredible beaches, crystal-clear waters, and traditional Greek island elements that make it endearing to anyone who visits.